neil314159/portfolio-project-4/README.md

 ## Deploying to Heroku
 The project was deployed on the Heroku site by using these steps:
+1. Create a new account on Heroku.
-1. Log into Heroku after creating a user account if necessary.
+1. Log into your account.
-1. Select the 'New' button and click 'Create New App'.
+1. Click on the 'New' button and click 'Create New App'.
-1. Choose a unique name for your app.
+1. Choose a new name for your app, which must be unique to your app.
-1. Add the buildpacks for Python and NodeJS from the settings page for your project.
-They must be added in this order.
+1. Select the Resources menu option from the top of the page.
+1. Search in the Add-ons search box for Heroku Postgres.
-1. Add the configuration variables for your app on the settings page.
-These include PORT=8000 and the credentials used for your API access.
+1. Select the Heroku Postgres Add on from the results list and accept the hobby level tier.
-1. On the settings page, click the 'Deploy' tab.
+1. Click on the settings tab and go to the hidden variables section.
-1. Select GitHub as the method for deployments.
-1. Sign in when prompted with your GitHub login and search for the repository for your project.
+1. Here you can add your SECRET_KEY variable which is hidden within the env.py in your Django project.
+1. You can also add a key for static storage such as Cloudinary.
-1. Click the correct repository and click 'Connect'.
+1. Click the Deploy tab in Heroku.
-1. Under the deployment type section, you can choose between automatic deployment whenever you push updated code to GitHub, or manual deployment where you must confirm that you want the site updated.
+1. Normally, you could link to your Github repository through this page and have your project automatically build and deploy.
+Recenly, however, Github and Heroku have removed this option due to security issues, so the deployment must be carried out manually.
+1. In your terminal type 'heroku login -i'
+1. Enter your Heroku credentials at the prompt.
+1. Type 'heroku git:remote -a your-project-name'
+1. You can now type 'git push heroku main' to deploy

 ## Local Deployment